 The written language and information provided in your company’s Safety Manuals is often neglected when hiring new employees.
 Many employers are unaware that these employees might be unable to read the Safety Manuals, rules, and signs, which can result in workplace accidents and injuries.

-Providing well-translated and up-to-date safety information for your employees in their native language will help keep your employees safe and work to minimize high turnover within your company.
+Providing well-translated and up-to-date safety information and Spanish language documents for your employees in their native language will help keep your employees safe and work to minimize high turnover within your company.

 The learning curve for Spanish-speaking employees in an English-speaking job can be difficult to manage if the language barriers are not removed.
 In addition, translating these materials decreases Workers’ Comp claims, legal costs, employee downtime, and other issues that impact your bottom line.